alunodoisgte/prep/admission/README.md

 including sending the student to class every week with a new paper with their printed passwords on it.

+> 🍎 At admission every student should be given a card or print out
+> with every account URL, account email name used, and initial unique
+> password.

+### Math Requirement

 As for the math, well, unfortunately our public education system is woefully bad at bringing most students to even a fundamental [mastery](/mastery/README.md) of basic math no matter what the